Gods' Games We Play: Anime

 On January 21, 2022, an anime adaptation was announced with a promotional video narrated by Saki Miyashita.
 On July 24 of the same year, during the "Natsu no Gakuensai 2022" event for MF Bunko J, it was announced that the anime would be a television series produced by Liden Films and directed by Tatsuya Shiraishi, with scripts written by NTL, character designed by Yoshihiro Watanabe, and music composed by Gin from Busted Rose.
 The series aired from April 1 to June 24, 2024, on AT-X and other networks.
-The opening theme song is "NewGame", performed by rock band AliA, while the ending theme song is "I'm Game!", performed by Hina Tachibana.
-Crunchyroll streamed the series.
+The opening theme song is "NewGame", performed by rock band AliA, and the ending theme song is "I'm Game!", performed by Hina Tachibana.
+Crunchyroll is streaming the series.